Why is this medication prescribed?

 - painful erection that lasts for hours

-Heparin may cause osteoporosis (condition in which the bones become weak and may break easily), especially in people who use the medication for a long time.
+Heparin may cause osteoporosis (condition in which the bones become weak and may break easily), especially with long term use.
 Talk to your doctor about the risks of using this medication.

 Heparin may cause other side effects.
 Call your doctor if you have any unusual problems while using this medication.